drupal-soda/docs/docs/general.md

 - [Open Knowledge Foundation](http://okfn.gr)
 - [Urenio](http://www.urenio.org/)
 - [GFOSS - ellak](https://ellak.gr/)

+## Roadmap

+Version **7.x-1.x**

+This version is a basic prototype (proof of concept).
+It is production ready but should be used with caution.
+No security tests were implemented for version 7.x-1.x.

+Version **7.x-2.x**

+Plese refer to this issue: [7.x-2.x Roadmap](https://github.com/drupal-soda/soda-profile/issues/7)

 ## History
 This project started on a 2 day Hackathon (http://hackathess.eu) on 2014 at Thessaloniki, Greece.